 See IRS Publication 15-A, Employer's Supplemental Tax Guide for information on third-party sick payments.

 5. Workers' Compensation Adjustments (Event Type WCKAJ)

 Workers' Compensation payment earnings only updates the current-year wage accumulators.
-Individuals who have been paid on taxable salary continuation should use event type WCKPY which will make the compensation non-taxable.
-Districts that did not use WCKPY to pay individuals on a salary continuation will require an adjustment to reduce their Federal and State taxable wages.
+Individuals who have been paid on taxable salary continuation will require an adjustment to reduce their Federal and State taxable wages.